kamilazdybal/kamilazdybal.github.io/_posts/2025-09-22-undergrad-homework-PINN.md

 # Solving your undergraduate homework with a physics-informed neural network (PINN)

-Here, I will show you how to approximate a solution to a second-order ODE with physics-informed neural networks (PINNs)!
+Here, I will show you how to approximate a solution to a second-order ordinary differential equation (ODE) with physics-informed neural networks (PINNs)!

 We will take a simple ODE that you often encounter in your undergrad numerical methods class—the steady-state diffusion (in this case, of heat).
 This particular ODE represents a heating/cooling of a 1D rod: